krios2146/weather-tracker/README.md

 ![Detailed pages view](img/pages-relationship-details-diagram.svg)

-Actually, the home and the search pages almost identical, and the same can be said about the sign in and sign up pages, but each page serves it's own purpose.
+Actually, the home and the search pages almost identical, and the same can be said about the sign in and sign up pages, but each page serves its own purpose.

 ## 3. Implementation details

 This section contains diagrams and descriptions for every feature of the app.

-The diagrams are intented to be descriptive, short, clear and easy to understand.
+The diagrams are intended to be descriptive, short, clear and easy to understand.
 As a result, some details are omitted for brevity, but they can be found in the description of each feature.

 > **Note**